by202/GPU-Evaluation-for-CIFAR-and-MNIST/README.md

-# GPU evaluation for 2D Cifar and Minist
+# GPU evaluation for CIFAR and MNIST